 Sustainable community voices can be built using co-produced participatory practices.
 Community voices can be empowered and encouraged, arguably as part of the participatory process of building knowledge in collaboration, as valuing community voices holds and builds equality in itself (Manfredi et al., 2018).
 For the University, participatory and co-produced approaches offer an opportunity to develop sustainable and engaged community relationships.
-Academia has been critiqued for its narrow audience (Kagan and Diamond 2019; Nash, 2004) and participatory and co-produced methodologies offer an opportunity to bring academic reflections to a wider audience, ‘liberating’ academic knowledge (Nash, 2004).
-The solid commitment to community engagement may reflect positively on a university’s corporate social responsibility (CSR) strategies as well have having positive impacts on recruitment (Facer and Pahl, 2017).
+Academia has been critiqued for its narrow audience (Kagan and Diamond, 2019; Nash, 2004) and participatory and co-produced methodologies offer an opportunity to bring academic reflections to a wider audience, ‘liberating’ academic knowledge (Nash, 2004).
+The solid commitment to community engagement may reflect positively on a university’s corporate social responsibility (CSR) strategies as well as having positive impacts on recruitment (Facer and Pahl, 2017).
 There are also potential, although contested, benefits for university-based performance measures (Newell, 2005).
-At the same time these potential benefits may not be appreciated within a higher education institution to the same degree at all levels: those charged with recruitment may not have the same appreciation of the need to develop the CSR profile of the university (Bryer et al 2019) .
-However , in this particular case the researchers involved were based in that part of the University which was charged explicitly with narrowing the gap between the academy and the communities (geographic, professional and individual which the University sought to work with .
-One of the researchers headed the institute which had as part of its mission the aim to demonstrate the value of working in this way (Bryer et al 2019 ).
-In attempting to work collaboratively with community partners, the university opened up opportunities to embed strong community partnerships and over a longer period can develop a culture of reciprocity between the University and community partners.
-In this specific case the support of the research institute ( with the explicit backing of the Vice Chancellor ) resulted in a number of on campus activities including the recording of a play ( written by members of the citizen group ) and the recording of a local folk band ( from Rochdale).
-A member of the Rochdale staff team joined the Institute’s Advisory Board and worked with other members of the University linked to the Institute on separate initiatives.
-A demonstration of how significant the relationship was to the University that the partnership formed part of its successful bid to become University of the Year in 2014 .
+At the same time these potential benefits may not be appreciated within a higher education institution to the same degree at all levels: those charged with recruitment may not have the same appreciation of the need to develop the CSR profile of a university (Bryer et al., 2019) .
+However , in this particular case, the researchers involved were based in that part of the University which was charged explicitly with narrowing the gap between the academy and the communities (geographic, professional and individual) that the University sought to work with .
+One of the researchers headed an institute which had as part of its mission the aim to demonstrate the value of working in this way (Bryer et al., 2019 ).
+In attempting to work collaboratively the University opened up opportunities to embed strong community partnerships, which over a longer period can develop a culture of reciprocity between the University and community partners.

+In this specific case the support of the research institute ( with the explicit backing of the Vice Chancellor ) resulted in a number of on-campus activities, including the recording of a play ( written by members of the citizen group ) and the recording of a local folk band ( from Rochdale).
+A member of the Rochdale staff team joined the institute’s advisory board and worked with other members of the University linked to the institute on separate initiatives.
+A demonstration of how significant the relationship was to the University was that the partnership formed part of its successful bid to become University of the Year in 2014 .

-Sustainable Community Voices: The History and Context of Co-Operative Working and Co-Production.
+Sustainable community voices: the history and context of co-operative working and co-production